-Lisa has a particular passion and expertise in mental Health and wellbeing, Lisa represents secondary schools on the Greater Manchester Strategic Health and Wellbeing Board and is currently a Headteacher Ambassador for the Youth Sport Trust and Co-Chairs the Strategic Headteacher Alliance in Greater Manchester for physical activity, PE and school sport.
-Lisa is also a Mental Health First Aid Instructor with Mental Health England.
-Lisa is a sought after key note speaker on all things related to health and wellbeing.
+Lisa has a particular passion and expertise in mental health and wellbeing, she is currently a Headteacher Ambassador for the Youth Sport Trust and Co-Chairs the Strategic Headteacher Alliance in Greater Manchester for physical activity, PE and school sport.
+Lisa is also part of the National Training team with Mental Health First Aid England and has trained over 5000 teachers in the North West.
+Lisa is a sought after keynote speaker on all things related to health and wellbeing.

-NW1 Maths Hub Lead
+Simon Mazumder – NW1 Maths Hub Lead

 Simon joined AGGS in 2006 working as Head of Maths (now one of the top 3 outstanding Maths departments nationally), and as an LEA Maths Advisor.
 He is a Maths SLE and a Core Maths lead, and has led on many national strategies and school improvement projects.
 He has lectured for the Open University and worked on ITT and ITE programmes.

 Simon ran the Maths Education Strategy Hub for 3 years, before it became the NW1 Maths Hub, which he now leads.
 He also acts as consultant for the Manchester Schools Alliance, the Manchester Teaching Schools Alliance and is the CPD lead in primary, secondary and tertiary Maths.